iterative/dvc.org/static/docs/user-guide/external-outputs.md

 used by dvc to store versions of your external file.
 Non-cached external outputs (specified using `-O`) do not require external cache to be setup.

-> Avoid using the same remote that you are using for `dvc push`, `dvc pull`,
+> Avoid using the same remote location that you are using for `dvc push`,
-> `dvc fetch` as external cache for your external outputs, because it may cause
+> `dvc pull`, `dvc fetch` as external cache for your external outputs, because
-> possible checksum overlaps.
-Checksum for some data file on an external storage
+> it may cause possible checksum overlaps.
+Checksum for some data file on an
-> can potentially collide with checksum generated locally for a different file,
+> external storage can potentially collide with checksum generated locally for a
-> with a different content.
+> different file, with a different content.

 ## Examples